NataliaSanchezTamayo/STAR_ultrasound_app/README.md

 Once the STAR Mentor starts the connection select the "camera device" on the browser app (splitcam video driver).

-Now ultrasound image is streamed to the Mentor system.
+Now ultrasound image is streamed to the mentor system.

-Trouble shooting
+Troubleshooting

 - Make sure the pushsource filter  is selected in the splitcam application (repeat step 5).